danqroz/Openai-mDeberta-ask/README.md

 ## Introduction

-The models used in this project were ChatGPT and mDeBERTa.
+The models used in this project were ChatGPT-3.5 turbo and [mDeBERTa](https://huggingface.co/timpal0l/mdeberta-v3-base-squad2).
 The latter was used only to answer questions based on provided documents.

 In this application, we have a variety of QA (question answering) models, which means that each page has the function of answering questions based on a context provided by the user themselves.
 These contexts can come from files or websites.